-After my stay at the old and exclusive Embassy Residence, built in 1894 (shades of Lord Cromer and Field Marshal Lord Kitchener) I had made arrangements to meet Amir Ramsis Naguib, President of the World Croquet Federation who is also President of the Egyptian Croquet
+After my stay at the old and exclusive Embassy Residence, built in 1894 (shades of Lord Cromer and Field Marshal Lord Kitchener) I had made arrangements to meet Amir Ramsis Naguib, President of the World Croquet Federation who is also President of the Egyptian Croquet Federation.

 He looked after me like a brother.

-Amir spoke warmly and admiringly about the Hurlingham Club which he had last visited during the 2012 World Golf Croquet Championships.
+Amir spoke warmly and admiringly about the Hurlingham Club which he had last visited during the 2012 World Golf Croquet xfordshire Club Eynsham had a most successful weekend at Ashby in mid-September when their players won both of the CA's restricted events, reports competition director Terrey Sparks.